elrashedy1992/APKnife/README.md

 rustc --version
 ```

-you are ready know to use APKnife
+you are ready now to use APKnife

 📥 Clone the Repository & Install Dependencies: